embl-cba/imagej-courses/imagej-practical.md

 <div style="page-break-after: always;"></div>
 ## Spot detection using 'Find Maxima'

-(=> Whiteboard: Explanation of IJs 'Find Maxima') ImageJ's 'Find Maxima' considers a pixel a maximum if its intensity is higher - by the 'Noise tolerance' - than neighboring pixels; see this discussion about [Topographic prominence](http://en.wikipedia.org/wiki/Topographic_prominence).
+ImageJ's 'Find Maxima' considers a pixel a maximum if its intensity is higher - by the 'Noise tolerance' - than neighboring pixels; see [Topographic prominence](http://en.wikipedia.org/wiki/Topographic_prominence).

 - __[File>Open] 'spots_median.tif'__
 - __Draw a line ROI__ across some of the spots and __[Analyze>Plot Profile]__